Yves is wearing a Black turtleneck and smiling, sitting in a restaurant with paintings and books behind her.with a

 But after dozens of hours on the mat — in the studio and at home — yoga began to feel like so much more than figuring out the “correct” alignment and “mastering” postures.
 Yoga changed me, before I ever touched a book on the history or philosophy of the practice.
 It became a path of discovery.
 Of healing.
 Of returning.
 A path toward freedom.
 I wanted to go deeper.

-And here I am: a 200-hour RYT yoga and meditation teacher, certified at Sacred Chill {West} in Atlanta in 2020, with additional training in trauma-informed outreach.
+Now I’m a 200-hour RYT yoga and meditation teacher, certified at Sacred Chill {West} in Atlanta in 2020, with additional training in trauma-informed outreach.
 I’ve learned a lot since my first down dog.
 And I’m still drafting my story.
 Yoga is there to help us keep writing and rewriting until the story feels whole.

 Yves is staring at the camera from behind a gray tree, surrounded by green shrubbery at her feet.
 She is wearing a long-sleeve green shirt, wearing a backpacking pack, and holding a walking stick.